 claude

-Learn how to design atomic skills for Claude Code's new Task Chaining feature.
-Structure end-to-end workflows with clear pass/fail criteria between sequential tasks.
+Learn to design atomic skills for Claude Code's Task Chaining.
+Structure workflows with clear pass/fail criteria between sequential coding tasks.

 ralph